Eat This, Lift That! The Beginners Guide To Nutrition For Weight Lifting

 Though it may feel unpleasant at first, eating constantly throughout the day is a fundamental part of weight training nutrition.
 Instead of two or three meals, you should be eating six meals a day.

-Not only does six meals a day help with your muscle mass, it makes it easier for your body to absorb all the protein you’re ingesting.
+Not only does six meals a day help with your strength challenges, it makes it easier for your body to absorb all the protein you’re ingesting.

 That’s because (science alert!) this regular flow of protein keeps your body’s cortisol levels in check.
 Cortisol is catabolic, meaning it breaks down molecules and inhibits protein synthesis, so all that spinach isn’t going to do much of anything at all.